YepremKarapetyan/hacker-news-clone/readme.txt

 Built with love for the developer community.

 Contact
-For questions or feedback, reach out to your-email@example.com or open an issue on GitHub.
+For questions or feedback, reach out to eprem96@gmail.com or open an issue on GitHub.

-© 2025 Hacker News Clone